 Property and asset disputes can be quite complex and often very upsetting for those involved.
-If, as a child of a deceased person, you believe you are entitled to a property or certain assets, Stephensons may be able to help you.
-As a child of the deceased you would be able to make a claim under the UK Inheritance (Provision for Family and Dependants) Act 1975.
+If, as a child or spouse of a deceased person, you believe you are entitled to a property or certain assets, we may be able to help you.
+As a child or spouse of the deceased you would be able to make a claim under the Inheritance (Provision for Family and Dependants) Act 1975.

 What if a Will has been changed prior to death?